 To help thwart summer boredom, parents can choose from an array of local summer camps and activities to keep children engaged and active.
 Whether your child is interested in theater or music, sports or science, each activity has a broader impact on development and learning abilities.

-Use the resources and our tips section for ideas to provide fun, healthy, and positive activities for your children and teens this summer while creating life-long family memories.
+Use the Activities and Camps section of the Summer Resource guide to find resources and tips to provide fun, healthy, and positive activities for your children and teens this summer.

 When school is out, summer months often fill up with outdoor adventures, sports fun, and festive gatherings.
 It can also be a wonderful time to take a step back from a hectic school schedule to relax and reconnect with friends and family.
 Unfortunately, the “summer slide” – a decrease in students’ academic skills while out of school – is also common during the summer break.
 There are, however, things parents can do to take charge and make learning a priority even as the dog days of the season approach.

-Use these resources to help you and your children strike a healthy balance between leisure activities and learning.
+Use the Summer Learning section of the Summer Resource Guide to help you and your children strike a healthy balance between leisure activities and learning.
 Remember to choose a mix of experiences, both active and relaxing, involving technology and unplugging from devices.

 Healthy Kids Today